UPPER CHITISTONE

 The most iconic backpacking route in Wrangell-St. Elias!

 This popular trek follows a historic miner’s route through the backcountry, however, “trail” might be a bit of an overstatement!
-Winding around rocky cliffs, high alpine tundra, and lush mountain meadows, you’ll navigate the wilderness, occasionally picking up the historic trail.
+Winding around rocky cliffs, high alpine tundra, and lush mountain meadows, you’ll navigate the wilderness, occasionally picking up what remains of the historic trail.

 As you round the corner to follow the Chitistone River you traverse bright yellow, orange, and red cliffs with a dramatic drop to the river canyon below you—this provides an exciting thrill amidst an otherwise very peaceful landscape!